carpentries-incubator/lc-webscraping/_episodes/06-conclusion.md

 time to handle requests from other users between ours.

 This is Scrapy's default behaviour, and it should prevent most scraping projects from ever causing problems.
-To be on the safe side, however, it is good practice to limit the number of pages we are scraping while we are still writing and debugging our code.
-This is why in the previous section, we imposed a limit of five pages to be scraped, which we only removed when we were reasonably certain the scraper was working as it should.
+To be on the safe side, however, it is good practice to limit the number of pages we are scraping.
+When debugging code, limit the number of pages one scrapes to a subset of the total if possible.

 Limiting requests to a particular domain, by using Scrapy's `allowed_domains` property is another way to make sure our code is not going to start scraping the entire Internet by mistake.